 Price: Rs.
 12

 Nitin Vada Pav comes as a complete surprise, it’s not particularly very well known in the vada pav circles, even our visit to it was a complete accident, as are most visits to IC Colony.
-Nitin Vada Pav’s vada was like something completely alien to me, it was soft, melt in your mouth soft, with a centre that was almost buttery, not the fatty disgusting kind, but rather the kind you’d associate with childhood and happiness, a taste I find almost incomprehensible.
+Nitin Vada Pav’s vada was like something completely alien to us, it was soft, melt in your mouth soft, with a centre that was almost buttery, not the fatty disgusting kind, but rather the kind you’d associate with childhood and happiness, a taste we find almost incomprehensible.
 The great thing about going to a vada pav stall in a place as far off as Borivali is that you leave with a memorable, (though not necessarily good) story every single time.
 You must go eat this Vada Pav.

 9) MM Mithaiwala Vada Pav: Malad West, parallel to Malad Station.